-Sandalwood Oil is useful for many, many things.
-Sandalwood can reduce blood pressure, relieve inflammation, help with weight loss, improve memory, and reduce anxiety.
+Sandalwood Oil is useful for reducing blood pressure, relieving inflammation, helps with weight loss, improves memory, and reduces anxiety.
 This oil comes from a tree, so it has more of a woodsy smell, but you see sandalwood used in many places, including deodorants, soaps, and lotions.
 If you didn’t want to get the essential oil, you could certainly use one of these things.
 Just watch the additional ingredients.
 You can use the essential oil a few different ways.

-- Put a few drops in diffuser.
+- Put a few drops in a diffuser.
 (I think it smells like camping if that helps.)

 - Put a drop in your hand then rub together; cup hands over nose to inhale the scent.

 - Make a roller ball blend.
 Fill roller ball with fractionated coconut oil then add a few drops of Sandalwood.
 Apply to the brain stem area on back of neck.

 Rose Oil has many uses, but the largest known use is as an antidepressant.
 The oil comes from the Damascus Rose, which has a stronger rose scent, so it can be quite pleasant which makes it a happy, flowery scent.
 It’s an acceptable alternative to lavender if you are looking for one.